getcellm/cellm/README.md

 ## Basic usage

 Select a cell and type `=PROMPT("What model are you and who made you?")`.
-For Gemma 3 4B, it will tell you that it's called "Gemma" and made by Google DeepMind.
+For Gemma 4 E4B, it will tell you that it's called "Gemma 4" and made by Google DeepMind.

 You can also use cell references.
 For example, copy a news article into cell A1 and type in cell B1: `=PROMPT("Extract all person names mentioned in the text", A1)`.
 You can reference many cells using standard Excel notation, e.g. `=PROMPT("Extract all person names in the cells", A1:F10)` or reference multiple separate ranges, e.g. `=PROMPT("Compare these datasets", A1:B10, D1:E10)`